chiyoi/oncorhynchus/README.md

 # Oncorhynchus
 Little shell games.
 - grids: clear all grids.
-- cube: match the projection of the cube.
+- cube: match the projection to the cube.
-- パイモン: 最高の仲間！